shubhendu-ranadive/FPS-DS-SLAM/README.md

 ## git-lfs
 We use [git-lfs](https://git-lfs.github.com/) to track big fils in ModelsCNN/ directory.

-# 3. Building Dynamic-ORB-SLAM2 library and examples
+# 3. Building FPS-DS-SLAM library and examples

 Clone the repository:
 ```